 Come to Cuba in dry, sunny winter and spring for fantastic outdoor activities, including some memorable hiking and idyllic beaches.
 And tap into the island's cultural activities in the wetter summer and fall months, especially the diverse music scene and museums in big cities like Havana, Matanzas, Camagüey, and Santiago de Cuba.
-This article introduces you to what each season is best for in this spellbinding island destination.
+Below, learn the reasons for visiting this spellbinding island destination in every season.

 Cuba Travel Insights